Article (54)

 The Birth of Mustafa ﷺ and Miraculous Signs

-At the time of the appearance of the Messenger of Allah ﷺ, miracles occurred that marked the beginning of a new era:
+At the time of the advent of the Messenger of Allah ﷺ, such miracles took place that marked the beginning of a new era:

-"These events were the harbingers of a change in the world order."
+"These events were the harbinger of the changing world order."

 The Birth of Mustafa ﷺ — Miraculous Signs and Reformative Revolution

-The blessed birth of the Holy Prophet ﷺ was the great moment that ushered the universe into a new era of light and guidance.
-With the appearance of the Prophet ﷺ, such miraculous signs appeared that announced that the darkness of oppression, ignorance, and injustice was about to end.
+The sacred birth of the Holy Prophet ﷺ was the great moment that ushered the universe into a new era of light and guidance.
+With the advent of the Prophet ﷺ, such miraculous signs appeared that announced that the darkness of oppression, ignorance, and injustice was about to end.

 Miraculous Signs — A Herald of a New Era

 Fourteen strong battlements of the magnificent palace of the great Persian Empire suddenly collapsed.
-This was a sign that the high-rise buildings of falsehood were now about to fall and a new global leadership was being born.
+This was a sign that the tall buildings of falsehood were about to fall and a new global leadership was emerging.

 The fire that had been burning for a thousand years suddenly went out that night.
-This was a sign of the arrival of the light of truth, which was about to extinguish every false light.
+This was a sign towards the coming of the light of truth that would extinguish every false light.

-The river that people considered sacred suddenly dried up, as if it was announcing that the course of human destiny was about to change and that the person had come into the world at whose feet springs of guidance would gush forth.
+The river that people considered sacred suddenly dried up, as if it was announcing that the course of human destiny was about to change and that the personality had come into the world from whose feet springs of guidance would gush forth.

-The Reformative Revolution of the Messenger of Allah ﷺ — A Universal Message of Mercy
+The Reformative Revolution of the Messenger of Allah ﷺ — The Universal Message of Mercy

-The birth of Mustafa ﷺ was not only the appearance of miracles, but also the beginning of the greatest reform movement of humanity.
+The birth of Mustafa ﷺ was not only the manifestation of miracles, but also the beginning of the greatest reform movement of humanity.

-The Mercy of the Worlds ﷺ came as such a mercy that he taught the world the lessons of honor, justice, morality, peace, and equality.
+The Mercy of the Worlds ﷺ came as such a mercy that taught the world respect, justice, morality, peace, and equality.

 You ﷺ: